 Previously Maria provided graphics and ideas for early interactive research and development running a computer graphics lab for AT&T and working on user interface design projects for RCA Lab's The David Sarnoff Research Center.
 At NBC she illustrated top stories for an early interactive news service.
 At Citibank she designed graphics for early ATMs.

 In 2000 Manhattan had the great pleasure of designing the web site for a Broadway show - Gore Vidal's The Best Man.

-She taught for many years at the New School for Social Research and in the MFA program in Computer Art at the School of Visual Arts.
+She taught for 2 years at the New School for Social Research and for 15 years at the School of Visual Arts in both the MFA program in Computer Art and in the Illustration & Cartooning department.

 Nancy Reagan Takes The Subway: